lpod/lpod-docs/level1-notes.rst

 The ``get_changes()`` method, without argument, returns the full list of tracked changes.
 The list may be filtered using the ``date`` and/or ``author`` optional parameters.

+In the ODF data structure, any tracked change object is stored at the document level.
+The lpOD API provides ``get_change()`` and ``get_changes()`` as context methods, allowing the applications to restrict the search to a particular container.
+If the calling object is a restricted context instead of the document, the returned elements (if any) are either deletion tracked changes, or insertion tracked changes that begin and/or end in the context.
+An insertion tracked change can't be retrieved from a context that is fully included in the inserted region.

 Tracked change methods
 ----------------------